MODULE 3 - Section 4

 10 Minutes to complete section and related assignments

-In this section, you will learn the following:
+In this section, you will learn:

-• How to plan Engaging activities for STT
+• How to plan culturally-educating activities

 • How to plan rest days

 When planning team engagement, it is important to select activities that are meaningful and beneficial to the community (i.e. long-term work already happening).
-They should also align with your vision for Short-Term Teams (think Purpose, Priorities and Perspectives you created in Module 1).
+They should also align with your vision for Short-Term Teams (think the Purpose, Priorities and Perspectives you created in Module 1).
 Finally, they should promote healthy community engagement (think When Helping Hurts kind of principles) and relationship building between the goer-group and host-community.

-Ultimately, while the team is on the field, it is important to remember the values that drive the work you do and to keep the long term work at the forefront.
-As such, you may encounter moments where you as a host have a choice to make where you need to choose between relationships and activities.
-Be considerate of the moments which may be pivotal in driving long term development forward through relationship opportunities brought on by short-term teams.
-It is okay to change course from time to time.
-Flexibility is a key component of short-term teams and that includes host-coordinators too!
+While the team is in the community, remember the values that drive the work you do and keep the long term work at the forefront.
+You may encounter moments where you as a host have to choose between relationships and activities.
+Be considerate of the moments which may be pivotal in driving long term development forward through relationship opportunities.
+It’s okay to change course from time to time.
+Flexibility is a key component of short-term teams and that includes host-coordinators!

 Community Engagement Activities